telerik/kendo-ui-core/docs/controls/charts/data-binding.md

         });
     </script>

-### Binding to remote data
+### Bind to Remote Data

-The chart can be bound to remote data by configuring the DataSource `transport`.
-The transport defines how the DataSource will interact with remote data.
+The Chart can be bound to remote data by configuring the DataSource `transport`.
+The transport defines the way the DataSource interacts with remote data.

-In the below example, the following JSON string is returned from the "/sales" service.
+The example below demonstrates how the following JSON string is returned from the `/sales` service.

-#### Example: Sample JSON
+###### Example

     [{ "year": "2000", "sales": 200 },
       { "year": "2001", "sales": 450 },
       { "year": "2002", "sales": 300 },
       { "year": "2003", "sales": 125 }]

-We will bind the data source to this service and sort it by year.
+Bind the data source to this service and sort it by year, as demonstrated below.

-#### Example: Remote binding
+###### Example

     <div id="chart"></div>
     <script>
     $("#chart").kendoChart({